 (13)The decision to participate in the Phased Retirement Program is irrevocable after the required approval document has been executed by all parties.

 (b) Ineligible Faculty.
 Faculty who have received notice of non-reappointment, layoff, or termination or those who participate in the State’s Deferred Retirement Option Program (hereafter “DROP”) are not eligible to participate in the Phased Retirement Program.

 (c) Phased Retirement Program Information Document.
 The parties agree to jointly develop written information describing the current provisions of the Phased Retirement Program in the Agreement.
 The Board will distribute this written information to the Human Resource Office and the UFF Chapter, upon request.

 26.7 Deferred Retirement Option Program (DROP).
 The University will participate in the Deferred Retirement Option Program to the full extent provided under State law.
 The DROP program is complex.
-Faculty should consult a Human Resources specialist at the University with expertise in this area before making a decision about participating in this program.
+Prior to electing to participate in this program, faculty are advised to consult with a Human Resources specialist at the University with expertise in this area.

 26.8 Free University Courses for Faculty and/or Dependents.
 Full-time faculty members, including faculty on sabbatical or on professional development or grants-in-aid leave, are entitled to up to six (6) credit hours of instruction at the University of West Florida per semester (Fall, Spring, or Summer) without payment of tuition or mandatory fees.
 The entitlement may be used by the faculty member or his or her dependents, subject to the restrictions listed in (a) through (f), below.